-The Sustainable Growth Fund was created by the St. Kitts and Nevis government in 2006, offering an opportunity for investors to make a significant contribution to the economic and social prosperity of the twin island nation.
+The Sustainable Growth Fund was created by the St. Kitts and Nevis government in 2006, offering an opportunity for investors to make a significant contribution to the economic and social prosperity of the twin-island nation.

 As the most popular and direct investment path, the revenue from the fund is used to support sustainable growth initiatives in priority areas like education, health, climate change and resilience, infrastructure, tourism and culture, and the promotion of indigenous entrepreneurship.

-Sustainable Growth Fund fee
+Sustainable Growth Fund – Minimum Donation

-Due diligence fee
+Due diligence fees

-2. Government-approved real estate
+2. St Kitts real estate citizenship

 - Minimum independent investment in property: $400,000 (resealable after five years for each main applicant).